caseypen/caseypen.github.io/_pages/people.md

 <img src="../images/yangfang.jpeg" style="float:left;width:100pt;padding-right:10px;"  alt="Fang Yang"/>
 <p>
     Currently, she is pursuing her doctoral degree at Zhejiang University, with a focus on the advanced field of underwater robotics.
 Her academic journey has included research on cooperative control and task allocation for multi-unmanned underwater vehicle (MUUV) systems, as well as advancements in acoustic detection.
 Her current research is centered on the critical area of underwater vehicle localization, specifically for remotely operated vehicles (ROVs) used in mariculture environments.
-In the lab, her work is mainly working on the localization of ROV in aquaculture settings.
+In the lab, her work is mainly working on the localization of ROV in aquaculture settings for <a href="https://caseypen.github.io/portfolio/robust_control_ROV_for_fishnet_inspection/">fishnet inspection</a>.
 </p>

 <br clear="all">